About

 The Broad Art Foundation

 The museum is also home to The Broad Art Foundation, which was created in 1984 as a pioneering lending library dedicated to increasing public access to contemporary art through an enterprising loan program.
-The foundation has made more than 8,500 loans to over 500 museums and galleries around the world.
+The foundation has loaned artworks to museums more than 9,000 times, worldwide.

 How to Make a Loan Request